Chicago Area

 Denim or athletic shorts

-Cog Hill and Cantigny both enforce dress codes; collared shirts and non-denim shorts or pants are required.
+Cog Hill and Cantigny both enforce dress codes; Collared shirts and non-denim shorts or pants are required.

 Extra luggage

-This is a drive-in trip; pack for 3-4 days maximum and keep the car cargo manageable.
+This is a drive-in trip; Pack for 3-4 days maximum and keep the car cargo manageable.

 High expectations for pace of play on weekends